linrax: A JAX Compatible, Simplex Method Linear Program Solver

 \section{Linear Programs in JAX}

-We now describe the general form of linear programs and explain the difficulty associated with solving them in JAX.
-In particular, JAX cannot handle programs with linearly dependent constraints in the same way as other solvers.
-We present a slight modification of the tableau simplex method capable of addressing this limitation.
+We now describe the general form of LPs and explain the difficulty associated with solving them in JAX.
+In particular, linearly dependent constraints cannot be handled in the same way as other solvers.
+We present a modification of the tableau simplex method to address this limitation.